Subhadeep-Barman/AmazonPrime_Power-BI/Amazon-Prime-Video-Dashboard-Using-PowerBi-main/README.md

 ---

-For any questions or feedback, feel free to open an issue or contact the repository owner.
+For any questions or feedback, feel free to open an issue or contact the repository owner barmansubha02@gmail.com

 Happy Analyzing!

 ---

-**Note:** Replace `yourusername` with your actual GitHub username in the clone URL.